GoodforGod/DummyMapper/README.md

 #### Annotations Support

-Annotations from [Jackson](https://www.baeldung.com/jackson-annotations) are supported when serializing to JSON, but keep in mind that only *fields* used to deserialized, not *getters*.
+Annotations from [Jackson](https://www.baeldung.com/jackson-annotations) are supported when serializing to JSON, but keep in mind that only *fields* used for serialization, not *getters*.

-However, *getters* for responsible fields marked with [Jackson](https://www.baeldung.com/jackson-annotations) annotations will be applied also, but such behavior is not guarantied to be always correct.
+However, [Jackson annotations](https://www.baeldung.com/jackson-annotations) from respected fields *getters* will be applied during serialization if found, but such behavior is not guarantied to be always correct.

 Example for *User* class:
 ```java